kubernetes-sigs/kube-scheduler-simulator/keps/140-scenario-based-simulation/README.md

   // ScenarioPaused phase indicates all ScenarioSpec.Events
   // has been finished but has not been marked as done by ScenarioDone ScenarioEvent.
   ScenarioPaused     ScenarioPhase = "Paused"
-  // ScenarioCompleted phase describes Scenario is fully compelted
+  // ScenarioSucceeded phase describes Scenario is fully completed
   // by ScenarioDone ScenarioEvent.
 User
-  // can’t add any ScenarioEvent Once
+  // can’t add any ScenarioEvent once
-  // Sceanrio reached at the phase.
+  // Scenario reached at the phase.
-  ScenarioCompleted  ScenarioPhase = "Completed"
+  ScenarioSucceeded  ScenarioPhase = "Succeeded"
   // ScenarioFailed phase indicates something wrong happened during running scenario.
   // For example:
   // - the controller cannot create resource for some reason.